 In 1965 the new tag line became, "The Automotive Go & Show" magazine.
 Content was solidly focused on technical performance improvements, drag racing, and the emerging muscle car era.
 The magazine included more 4-color features and two page exhibits.
 The editorial staff changed again in late 1965 as Alex Xydias became the new editor.
 Mr. Xydias was long associated with dry lakes racing and was the founder of So-Cal Speed Shop.
 Traditional hot rods and customs were de-emphasized and factory performance and drag racing took center stage.
 The editor positioned the magazine as "Drag Racing's Complete Magazine", and this continued until the late 1970s.
 This fact is represented by the re-grouping of the title into the performance & muscle genre on this website.

 As described by writer John Pearley Huffman, "Car Craft covered people doing car things.
-In the 1980s and into the 1990s, it meant home-built street machines, junkyard spelunking, and painting cars in your own garage."
-The magazine continued to evolve until its demise in 2019.
+From the 1980s and into the 2000s, it meant home-built street vehicles, restomods, junkyard spelunking, and painting cars in your own garage."
+The magazine continued in this manner until its demise in 2020.

 The table of contents, if available, can be seen by clicking on the icon.